J. Cliff McKinney II

 Mr. McKinney was the first attorney in the State of Arkansas to obtain the status of LEED® Accredited Professional, which affords him the unique ability to assist clients with environmentally-friendly green building projects.
 Mr. McKinney is active in the U.S. Green Building Council Arkansas Chapter and served as the association's Secretary and Treasurer.
 Mr. McKinney also served on the Arkansas General Assembly's Legislative Task Force on Sustainable Building Design and Practices.

 Mr. McKinney attended the University of Arkansas where he obtained his Juris Doctor (cum laude) and a Master of Public Administration degree, which gives him insight into the administrative workings of the governmental entities that regulate real estate development.
 His focus on real estate began while he was a student at Southern Methodist University earning a Master of Laws degree emphasizing real estate.
 Prior to law school, Mr. McKinney was a National Merit Scholar at Baylor University.
-He is licensed to practice law in Arkansas (2002, highest score), Mississippi, Missouri and Texas.
+He is licensed to practice law in Arkansas (2002, highest score), Mississippi, Missouri, Oklahoma, and Texas.

 Mr. McKinney was elected Chair of the Real Estate Law Section of the Arkansas Bar Association for four consecutive terms.
 In that capacity, he spearheaded the creation of the Arkansas Real Estate Review and currently serves as one of its editors.
 Mr. McKinney has also been active in the legislative process through this role and his service on the Arkansas Bar Association's Jurisprudence and Law Reform Committee.
 He has testified before the Arkansas General Assembly on many occasions and been involved in drafting and vetting real estate-related legislation.
 Mr. McKinney chaired the committee for the third edition of the Standards for Examination of Real Estate Titles in Arkansas.
 His service to the Arkansas Bar Association also includes chairing the 2011 Annual Meeting (which set a record attendance of over 1500 people), co-chairing the 2010 Mid-Year Meeting, serving in the House of Delegates, and serving as Chair of the Young Lawyers Section.